-I am an affiliate researcher at the department of organizational psychology of Paris Descartes University, where I received my PhD in Psychology.
+I am an Assistant Professor at IESEG School of Management, with a focus on negotiation and research methods.
 My research is on the dispositional and situational factors that contribute to adaptive behaviors.
 I also have a passion for applying advanced statistical techniques to the analysis of behaviors.
-If you have any question or if you want to hire me for consulting or teaching missions, feel free to contact me.
+You can contact me here.

 I conduct empirical research in the field of creativity psychology and organizational behavior.
 My research currently involves several axes: